Geeksltd/MSharp.Docs/Domain/Inheritance.md

 For **Clone()** and **ValidateProperties()** method, please note that M# first call its parent method.

 ### SQL Database Structure
 For any data driven application, it is very important to have a normalized database.
 This not only helps to increase performance but also makes it more manageable and saleable.
-M#’s intelligent database generation engine utilizes best practices to normalize databases and generate relationships among data tables.
+M#ï¿½s intelligent database generation engine utilizes best practices to normalize databases and generate relationships among data tables.

 Continuing aforementioned example, M# creates a new table called `Employees` in the database and creates a **One-to-One** relationship between `Users` and `Employees` tables.
 The `Employees` table only, contains a **foreign Key** to `Users` table, as shown in below pictures: